JimmyPPN/1800_202310_BBY05/README.md

 List team members and/or short bio's here...

-* Jaskirat Singh (Former computer networking student)
+* Jaskirat Singh (Former computer networking student).
+I'm excited about this project because I get more hands-on programming experience

-* ...
-Jimmy Nguyen (JimmyPPN - Github).
+* Jimmy Nguyen (JimmyPPN - Github).
 I'm excited about this project because I get more hands-on programming experience.

 ## 3. Technologies and Resources Used